devodo/DivertR/README.md

 By default calls are simply forwarded to the original registration, in this case instances of the `Foo` class.
 However, after adding the redirect any calls that match the lambda expression (1) are redirected to the delegate (2).

-Call arguments can be accessed by the redirect delegate from the `call.Args` property.
-As C# does not provide a way to extract the argument types from the lambda expression by default the `call.Args` is and `object[]`.
-However DivertR lets you optionally provide strong argument types using a named ValueTuple as follows:
+The call's arguments can be accessed from the `call.Args` property as an `object[]`.
+However DivertR lets you optionally provide strongly typed named arguments using a ValueTuple type as follows:

 ```csharp
 IVia<IFoo> fooVia = diverter.Via<IFoo>();